jakekara/sheff-data/README.md

 You'll note that a lot of the original data is missing, suppressed for privacy reasons, so that's OK.
 But I went through the data looking for cells that were empty that shouldn't be.
-I did that the old fashioned way, comparing a printed out version of the two raw PDFs to the product of the Refine process, in a Google spreadsheet [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQDOK99IEzl8m6CuPk9RAa9VCG9wSniELaT8K-OBZzguf6DAk8gkmpm0xGCKvYlzan-yvMRf94_mTfG/pubhtml).
+I did that the old fashioned way, comparing both sheets, printed out to the product of the Refine process, in a Google spreadsheet [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQDOK99IEzl8m6CuPk9RAa9VCG9wSniELaT8K-OBZzguf6DAk8gkmpm0xGCKvYlzan-yvMRf94_mTfG/pubhtml).

+I manually fixed a number of missing data values, but no numeric values were incorrectly imported.

 #### 4. Restructure for use in the table